Lecture notes on Malliavin calculus in regularity structures: Proof details

 \subsection{Acknowledgements}

 All authors thank Pavlos Tsatsoulis, who initiated the extension to the $\phi^4$ model and substantially contributed to the core of the first draft, before leaving academics.
-We also thank Hector Bouton, Rhys Steele, and Lorenzo Zambotti for their careful reading of this manuscript.
+We also thank Hector Bouton, Rhys Steele, Lorenzo Zambotti and the referee for their careful reading of this manuscript.
 FO acknowledges the hospitality of the Probability Summer School in Saint-Flour and the Bernoulli Center, where he presented parts of this material in the summer of 2023.
+MT acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044--390685587, Mathematics Münster: Dynamics--Geometry--Structure, and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No.~101045082).